A Subtlety: Conception and construction

 Walker first sketched a drawing of the sphinx, which was passed onto a production team.
 This team created a physical mock-up of the sphinx and uploaded a 3D version to manipulate using a computer.
 Upon completion, the sphinx was approximately 75 feet long and 35 feet tall, and was constructed from 330 polystyrene blocks donated by the Insulation Corporation of America.
-Domino Sugar donated roughly 162,000 pounds (approximately 80 tons) for the sphinx's "skin".
+Domino Sugar donated roughly 162,000 pounds (approximately 80 tons) of sugar for the sphinx's "skin".
 The team used roughly half the donated sugar, and applied it to the underlying structure by hand and shovel.
 The polystyrene was recycled after the exhibit was closed, though the sugar was not.

 The blackamoors were based on ceramic figurines found by Walker on Amazon.com and were enlarged and altered for the show.
 Five of the fifteen were made of solid sugar.
 The remaining ten, five holding baskets with bananas and five with baskets held on their backs, were first built from sugar as well.
 However, they collapsed under the heat, and were replaced with versions made of resin and coated in a layer of molasses.
 Each statue weighed between 300 and 500 pounds.